Online applications for initial registration as a nurse and/or midwife are available to:

 Continue online application

-Renewal of registration
+Renewal of general and non-practising registration is only online.

 Information about supporting documents required for registration is provided below.

-See Common Application Forms for a complete list of forms that are not specific to the actual registration process.
+See Common Application Forms for a complete list of forms that are not specific to the registration process.